fsharp/fsharp.org/teaching/research.md

 flowlets defined in F# to JavaScript with WebSharper

-<h2 id="security-and-verification-research" class="anchor"> Security and Verification Research </h2>
+##  Security and Verification Research
+{: #security-and-verification-research  .anchor }

 The experimental [FStar language](http://research.microsoft.com/en-us/projects/fstar/) is inspired by F#.
 Some of the publications about FStar are below.